 CommanderStrategic Communications Wing ONETask Force 124

-He is currently serving as Commander for Strategic Communications Wing ONE and Task Force 124.
+He assumed duties as Commander, Strategic Communications Wing ONE and Task Force 124 in March 2018.

-Captain McCabe’s personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, Navy Commendation Medal, Navy Achievement Medal, and various other service and unit awards.
+Black has logged more than 4,100 flight hours in six different military aircraft and his personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, Navy Commendation Medal, Navy Achievement Medal and various other service and unit awards.